jdunkerley/jdunkerley/vsonline.md

 # Creating A Quick Python AWS Lambda Using Visual Studio Online

-So mostly for entertainment sake and to see how easy it would be, I wondered if I could create a Python based lambda in AWS using GitHub and Visual Studio Online.
+So mostly for entertainment sake and to see how easy it would be, I wondered if I could create a Python-based lambda in AWS using GitHub and Visual Studio Online.
 So, let's see how this goes and how long it takes ...

 ## Pre-Requisites